 - 1.1 The definition of First Aid is as follows: - In cases where a person will need help from a medical practitioner or nurse, treatment for the purpose of preserving life and minimising the consequences of injury and illness until help is obtained; and, - Treatment of minor injuries which would otherwise receive no treatment, or which do not need treatment by a medical practitioner or nurse. - 1.2 This policy provides an overview of the statutory requirements and how these are met in school.
-All safeguarding and child protection policy guidelines must be adhered to both on and off the school site, when first aid is administered. - 1.3 The policy applies to all pupils in the school. - 1.4 The responsibility for drawing up and implementing the First aid policy is delegated to the Head, including informing staff and parents.
+All safeguarding and child protection policy guidelines must be adhered to both on and off the school site, when first aid is administered. - 1.3 The policy applies to all pupils including those pupils covered by the Statutory Frameworks for the Early Years Foundation Stage (EYFS) 2017. - 1.4 The responsibility for drawing up and implementing the First aid policy is delegated to the Head, including informing staff and parents.
 However, implementation remains the responsibility of all staff in our school in order to keep children healthy, safeguarded and protected whenever they are in our care.